andamira/ladata/src/unit/Mod.md

 using the zero-sized [`()`] unit type.
 E.g.:
 [`DataType256bit`][crate::all::DataType256bit]

-Note that `RawData…`s are more space-efficient than `DataUnit…`s but not as convenient to use and also unsafe to read, because they're unions.
+Note that `DataRaw…`s are more space-efficient than `DataUnit…`s but not as convenient to use and also unsafe to read, because they're unions.
 They are mostly intended to be used from collections that can store their corresponding `DataType…`s separately.
 At the moment they only support